Jamie Robson: Lincoln City

 On 31 August 2021, Robson would join English EFL League One club, Lincoln City signing a long-term contract for an undisclosed fee.
 He would go on to make his debut away to Cambridge United.

 Forest Green Rovers

 On 6 January 2023, Robson joined League One rivals Forest Green Rovers for an undisclosed fee.

+On 7 August 2025, Robson joined newly-promoted League Two side Oldham Athletic on a two-year deal.